juneophone/Alexa-AVS-Android/README.md

     - Alexa Voice Service (AVS)

 # Alexa Voice Service (AVS) Developer Console
+   * How to get the "Client ID" and "Client secret" required by Apps?
-   How to setting virtual device.
+   * How to setting virtual device?

    1. You need to apply for an AVS account.
 [URL](https://developer.amazon.com/en-US/alexa/devices/alexa-built-in/development-resources/sdk)
    2. Enter the AVS Developer Console.
 [URL](https://developer.amazon.com/alexa/console/avs/home)
    3. Products -> "MANAGE YOUR PRODUCTS".